Where is the Penn Hills Police Department located?

 The municipality does have an established ordinance dealing with a curfew for minors.
 It is unlawful for any person seventeen years of age or younger to be or remain upon the streets, alleys, parks, athletic fields, business places, or any other public places within the Municipality of Penn Hills from Sundays to Thursdays between the hours of 10:30 PM until 6:00 AM the following day, and on Fridays and Saturdays between the hours of 11:30 PM until 6:00 AM the following day.

 Violation of the ordinance may result in a fine of $50.00 to $300.00, as set by the Magisterial District Judge.
-There are certain exceptions in the ordinance.
-To view the ordinance please click here.
+There are certain exceptions to the ordinance.
+To view the ordinance, please click here.